 fruit kesari recipe – Navratri wishes to all the readers and friends celebrating this festival.
 Sharing a simple, quick and very delicious fruit kesari or fruit sheera that can be made during this festive season.
 You can find the complete collection of 33 navratri recipes here To make this fruit kesari recipe Apple, banana, pineapple […]

 Rava ladoo recipe or suji ladoo recipe – A quick sweet recipe that is made with only a few ingredients like semolina, coconut, sugar, nuts and ghee/milk.
 A beginners recipe and needs no expertise.
 This ladoo can also be made without coconut, but the addition of dried coconut (copra) adds a very good aroma to […]

-Pineapple sheera recipe with video – Sheera is a sweet made using semolina and is known with different names across India.
+Pineapple sheera recipe with video & step by step photos – Sheera is a sweet made using semolina and is known with different names across India.
 The other most common names are suji halwa, sajjige, kesari, kesaribath or rava kesari.
 Kesari recipes are made using kesari (saffron) or an artificial kesari color.
-Sheera can be made without the addition of […]
+Sheera can be […]

 Masala vada recipe – A popular South Indian tea time snack and a street food made using skinned split bengal gram i.e chana dal.
 Masala meaning a mixture of spices are added to the coarsely ground chana dal mixture to make these crispy and flavorful vadai.
 If you are looking for a street style masala […]

 Curd rice recipe – It is more often eaten by the south Indians as a part of meal.
 It makes a great summer food as well.
 Rice and yogurt are the 2 main ingredients that go towards making this.
 It is called as thayir sadam in tamil and daddojanam in telugu.
 Yogurt rice can be […]